-And if you pay $39.95 for a two-year plan, they are virtually giving their service away at $1.66 a month.
-That’s a savings of over 83%.
+And if you pay $39.95 for a three-year plan, they are virtually giving their service away at $1.11 a month.

-At the time of writing, they were also promoting a temporary special offer of a five year plan for just $1 a month.
+At the time of writing, they were also promoting a temporary special offer of a five-year plan for just $0.83 a month.
 They are giving no indication though on how long that offer will remain open or if they will make it permanent.